carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 It is a good idea to give your environment a meaningful name in order to help yourself remember the purpose of the environment.
 While naming things can be difficult, `$PROJECT_NAME-env` is a good convention to follow.
-Sometimes also the specific version of a package why you had to create a new environment is a good name
+Sometimes also the specific version of a package why you had to create a new environment is a good name.

 The command above will create a new Conda environment called "python3" and install the most recent version of Python.
 If you wish, you can specify a particular version of packages for `conda` to